-The City is the capital's fast-beating financial heart, with a powerful architectural triumvirate at its epicenter: the Bank of England, the Royal Exchange, and Mansion House.
-The "Square Mile" also has historic currency as the place where London began.
-St. Paul's Cathedral has been looking after Londoners' souls for hundreds of years, and the Tower of London—a royal fortress, prison, and jewel house surrounded by a moat—has occasionally taken care of their heads.
+The capital's fast-beating financial heart, The City is associated with power and pomp, embodied in the three institutions at its epicenter: the Bank of England, the Royal Exchange, and Mansion House.
+The site of the original Roman settlement from which all of London grew, the "Square Mile" has statement skyscrapers cheek-by-jowl with some of London's most iconic historic buildings, from Wren's uplifting St. Paul's Cathedral to the Tower of London, a royal fortress, prison, and jewel house surrounded by a moat.

-Just beyond rises the modern Barbican Centre, a concrete complex of arts venues and apartments that was controversial at the time it was built in the early 1980s, but now has become an indispensable part of the London landscape.
-A plethora of bold new structures now rise above The City, not all of which are popular; outlandish designs such as 20 Fenchurch Street and the Swiss Re Tower (nicknamed "the Walkie Talkie" and "the Gherkin" respectively) are almost as contentious today as the Barbican was 30 years ago.
-But all this adds to the appeal of this living, constantly developing part of London, and whenever you return—in years or merely months—The City will literally never be the same as when you saw it last.
+The City is also home to some of London's most distinctive contemporary architecture.
+To the north of Smithfield is the Barbican Centre, a Brutalist concrete complex of arts venues and apartments that was controversial when it was built between 1965 and 1976, but has since become an indispensable part of the London streetscape.
+A plethora of distinctive new structures now tower over The City, not all of which are popular; bold designs such as 20 Fenchurch Street (aka The Walkie Talkie) and the Swiss Re Tower (The Gherkin) are almost as contentious today as the Barbican was 40 years ago (but several have top-floor restaurants, where you can take in superb views).
+They all add to the mix in this constantly evolving area, and whenever you return—whether in months or years—The City is guaranteed not to be the same as when you saw it last.